bhirons/deploy-laravel-nfs/README.md

 ### Force https

-If you prefer to force Laravel to always use https even if a user types in a URL that is just http, you can do that [with a middleware](https://stackoverflow.com/questions/28402726/laravel-5-redirect-to-https), [a config setting](https://stackoverflow.com/questions/35827062/how-to-force-laravel-project-to-use-https-for-all-routes), and a [Schema method around your routes](https://laracasts.com/discuss/channels/laravel/how-i-can-force-all-my-routes-to-be-https-not-http?page=1).
+If you prefer to force Laravel to always use https even if a user types in a URL that is just http, you can do that [with a middleware](https://stackoverflow.com/questions/28402726/laravel-5-redirect-to-https), [a config setting](https://stackoverflow.com/questions/35827062/how-to-force-laravel-project-to-use-https-for-all-routes), and a [URL facade method around your routes](https://laracasts.com/discuss/channels/laravel/how-i-can-force-all-my-routes-to-be-https-not-http?page=1).

 Also, make sure you set the `APP_URL` in your `env` file to be prefixed with https, so that when Laravel renders a url or a route, it will use https by default.